-2. Heat up 2 tablespoons of olive oil in a saucepan over medium-high heat.
+2. Heat 2 tablespoons of olive oil in a saucepan over medium-high heat.
 When just warm, add the grated garlic, cumin, and paprika.
-(If the oil is too hot they will fry and burn.
+(If the oil is too hot, the spices will fry and burn.
 You want just a little reaction to the heat.)
-As soon as the garlic becomes fragrant, remove the greens from the water, without draining.
+As soon as the garlic becomes fragrant, remove the greens from the water without draining.
 Chop them coarsely and then add them to the pan.
 Turn the heat to medium and give everything one good stir to coat the greens with the spices.
-Cover tightly, and turn down the heat.
+Cover tightly and turn down the heat.
 Let it simmer for 5 minutes.
 Check to ensure that it doesn’t burn; if you’re worried, add a little water.

-3. Meanwhile, take 1/4 of a preserved lemon (do not wash it), and slice it into 1/4 inch cubes.
+3. Meanwhile, take ¼ of a preserved lemon (do not wash it), and slice it into ¼-inch cubes.
 Save a couple for decoration.
 Uncover the cooking pan and add the preserved lemon cubes and the chopped cilantro and parsley.
 Stir everything.
 Cover and let cook for 5 more minutes.
-To serve, drizzle about one tablespoon of a good olive oil on top.
-Garnish with the preserved lemon cubes, and add a sprinkle of chili pepper powder (or paprika if you don’t like hot spice).
+To serve, drizzle about 1 tablespoon of a good olive oil on top.
+Garnish with the preserved lemon cubes and add a sprinkle of chili powder (or paprika if you don’t like hot spice).
 This goes well with a fried egg and is usually eaten with bread.